 01. Roast Level

-Light brown in colour with no oil on the surface of the beans, light roasted coffee is commonly more acidic with fruity, bright flavours.
-A light roast retains the unique origin flavours of the beans to a greater degree.
+Light brown in colour with no oil on the surface of the beans, light roasted coffee is commonly more acidic with fruity, bright flavors.
+A light roast retains the unique origin flavors of the beans to a greater degree.

-Dark brown in colour with a sheen of oil on the surface, a dark roast has low acidity, heavy body, and deeper, darker flavours.
-The origin flavour of the coffee is overtaken by the roasting flavours, with a taste that is bitter, smoky and earthy.
+Dark brown in colour with a sheen of oil on the surface, a dark roast has low acidity, heavy body, and deeper, darker flavors.
+The origin flavor of the coffee is overtaken by the roasting flavors, with a taste that is bitter, smoky and earthy.

 02. Filter shapes

-This factor might surprise you, but the shape of the basket has a greater impact on flavour than most other variables.
-By simply swapping out the filter basket, you can dramatically transform the flavour of the brew.
-The experts found that certain flavours are associated with different basket shapes, so you can choose a basket for brewing that matches your flavour preferences.
+This factor might surprise you, but the shape of the basket has a greater impact on flavor than most other variables.
+By simply swapping out the filter basket, you can dramatically transform the flavor of the brew.
+The experts found that certain flavors are associated with different basket shapes, so you can choose a basket for brewing that matches your flavor preferences.

 Flat bottom basket

-Sweet, floral, dried fruit and chocolate flavours were emphasised with brewing in flat bottom baskets.
+Sweet, floral, dried fruit and chocolate flavors were emphasised with brewing in flat bottom baskets.